• Free shipping on all orders

 male hand trying to touch the tabby cat

 If all else fails, you can always enlist the help of a professional cat trainer.
-Board-Certified Animal Behaviorists can help you find someone in your area to help you.
-We know you probably don’t want the issue to escalate to having to hire a professional, but hiring a professional can help you establish a terrific relationship with your cat that doesn’t involve biting.
+We know that you probably don’t want the issue to escalate to this point, but a feline behaviorist can help you establish a terrific relationship with your cat that doesn’t involve biting.
+They have the training and experience to help you find and understand your cat’s triggers and make a management plan to prevent your pet from biting.

 hepper-cat-paw-divider